“Our recent OSHA training with MedSafe was very educational and everyone benefited from the presentation. “

 - Describe the types of hazards chemicals may pose

-- Describe the purpose and types of information on a Safety Data Sheet (SDS)
+- Describe the purpose of, and types of information on, a Safety Data Sheet (SDS)

 - Explain the methods used for protection against hazardous chemicals

 MedSafe’s OSHA Safety and Infection Control Program features our AIM methodology.
 AIM is the acronym for Assess, Implement & Maintain.
 By assessing your organization, we can implement a proper plan and maintain that plan by keeping you up to date on regulatory changes.
 A key function of this is staff education, which can be conducted onsite or online, utilizing our Learning Management System, ‘Training Manager’.

 MedSafe Safety and Compliance Program also includes: